aekasitt/faust/README.md

 performance concerns raised in the GitHub issue.
 The models and fields have been derived from a set of closed-source models, with classes and attributes renamed while the preserving structural integrity.

+**Noteable Improvements Since Repo Creation**
+- Removing excess `model_rebuild` calls (thanks to @samuelcolvin for identifying this)
+    - The v2 models previously had an unnecessary `model_rebuild` for each model, which was causing significant overhead at import time (for no benefit).
+After removing these, the import time is comparable to v1, potentially even faster depending on the machine.
+    - Takeaway: `model_rebuild` is not necessary in v2 in the same way that `update_forward_refs` are in v1.
+Pydantic will provide a descriptive error when `model_rebuild` turns out to be necessary, so may be preferable to start out without any `model_rebuild` when defining Pydantic models.

 ## Benchmark